dapr/dotnet-sdk/daprdocs/content/en/dotnet-sdk-docs/dotnet-actors/dotnet-actors-usage.md

 }
 ```

-In the example above the name will be `MyCustomActorTypeName`.
+In the example above, the name will be `MyCustomActorTypeName`.

 No change is needed to the code that registers the actor type with the runtime, providing the value via the attribute is all that is required.

-## Hosting actors on the server
+## Host actors on the server

 ### Registering actors

-Actor registration is part `ConfigureServices` in `Startup.cs`.
-The `ConfigureServices` method is where services are registered with dependency injection, and registering the set of actor types is part of the registration of actor services.
+Actor registration is part of `ConfigureServices` in `Startup.cs`.
+You can register services with dependency injection via the `ConfigureServices` method.
+Registering the set of actor types is part of the registration of actor services.

 Inside `ConfigureServices` you can: